 - Be on time.

 - Take pictures with your family and his/her family.
-This is a big deal for them too, and they’ll appreciate you being cool about it.
+This is a big deal for them and it may be for you too in a few years.

 - Make sure your date gets home safely.
 Walk him/her to their door if they permit you to do so.